PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-03-prestashop-1-7-7-0-rc-release.md

  - releases
 ---

-We are really happy to announce that we are close to releasing 1.7.7.0, the release candidate is the last step before releasing the final version.
+We are really happy to announce that we are close to release 1.7.7.0, the release candidate is the last step before releasing the final version.

 ![1.7.7.0 RC1 is available!](/assets/images/2020/11/build-177RC1.png)